carlcs/craft-numberconvert/readme.md

 ### numeralSystem( numeralSystem, zero )

 Converts a number (arabic numeral system) to a representation of that number in another numeral system.
-If applied to a rational number the filter rounds it to the closest integer first.
+If applied to a rational number (float), the filter rounds it to the closest integer first.

 ```html